 With the accelerating pace of technology, IT looks to be a key part of the global economy for a long time.
 If you’d like to learn more about information technology degree programs, you can request information at American InterContinental University.Are you interested in studying information technology?
 Learn more about IT degrees at AIU.

-3. “Information Security Analysts.”
+3 “Information Security Analysts.”
 Occupational Outlook Handbook.
 Bureau of Labor Statistics.
 Retrieved from: https://www.bls.gov/ooh/computer-and-information-technology/information-security-analysts.htm (Visited 3/17/19).
+This data represents national figures and is not based on school-specific information.
 Conditions in your area may vary.

-6. “Software Developers.”
+6 “Software Developers.”
 Occupational Outlook Handbook.
 Bureau of Labor Statistics.
 Retrieved from: https://www.bls.gov/ooh/computer-and-information-technology/software-developers.htm (Visited 3/17/19).
+This data represents national figures and is not based on school-specific information.
 Conditions in your area may vary.